4 Best Food Tours in Tokyo, Japan

 As avid foodies and lovers of all things Japan, we decided to make a list of our favorite food tours we’ve taken in Tokyo so you can make the most of your trip to this incredible city.
 All you need to do is quickly read about the tours below, pick your favorite, and you’re good to go.

 Our personal FAVORITE tour is this food tour at one of Japan’s most famous markets.
-Your local guide will help you navigate Tsukiji Market and you’ll try food and drinks including the freshest seafood we’ve ever had!
-You can book this 5-star tour here and read over 1,200 positive reviews from other travelers.
+Your local guide will help you navigate Tsukiji Market, and you’ll try food and drinks, including the freshest seafood we’ve ever had!

 1. Food Tour with a Local to Explore Tsukiji Market